-- User-centred thinking: As in UX design, a strong UX writer is committed to empathizing with their users.
+- User-centered thinking: As with user-centered design UX design, a strong UX writer is committed to empathizing with their users.
 They understand UX design processes and design thinking on a wider scale, and know how to apply that to the words they’re creating.

 - Research/Data-driven: A UX writer is not wedded to their words, instead they follow data, usability testing, and research in an iterative writing process.
 They know their product inside out, they’re familiar with prototyping, and they’re open and curious to new ideas.

 - Collaboration: They are excellent communicators and natural collaborators.
 They explain their decisions clearly, build stakeholder relationships and are comfortable giving and receiving feedback.
 They excel in diverse, multidisciplinary teams.